 These increases can be recommended by the scientists because of the big quota cuts in 1988, in 2006 and 2009 – and because of the end of the previous over-catch.
 The fishery is now sustainable because of the major past quota cuts.
 This now allows the increased quotas to be fully sustainable.

 Current Assessments of the Southern Bluefin Tuna – Wild Fishery

 The SBT stock is recovering under the CCSBT Management Procedure and is officially classified at 9% of original spawning biomass.

 Parallel to the Management Procedure, CSIRO has developed a new DNA matching technology called Close-kin which enables the SBT spawning stock biomass to be measured differently than the current models.
 The result shows the spawning stock to be at least three (3) times the level calculated by the models.
 This advance in technology will to lead to close-kin results being gradually incorporated into the SBT stock assessment and the Management Procedure.

 The two managers of the SBT wild Fishery in Australia are:

 - The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) decides each year on the global Southern Bluefin Tuna quota, and then allocates the quota between the participating countries.
-These are (with the 2014 quota in brackets):

 - The Australian Government – including Agencies such as the Department of Agriculture, Fisheries & Forestry (DAFF), the Department of Sustainability, Environment, Water, Population and Communities (SEWPAC) and the Australian Fisheries Management Authority (AFMA).
 DAFF co-ordinates the Australian approach to the CCSBT.
 SEWPAC administers the Environment Protection and Biodiversity Conservation (EPBC) Act which constantly assesses the sustainability of Southern Bluefin Tuna under three separate parts of the Environment Act.